Chadwick Flyer Bicycling & Walking Trail

 Where Past Meets Present

-Following the historic route of the Chadwick Flyer, a railroad that once connected Springfield to Chadwick, Missouri, this developing rail-to-trail project brings a piece of local history to life.
-The Chadwick Flyer operated from the late 1800s through the 1930s, transporting people and goods through the Ozarks.
-Today, over 7 miles of the trail are complete, offering a scenic path for outdoor enthusiasts while preserving the spirit of this historic railway.
+Following the historic route of the Chadwick Flyer Trail, a railroad that once connected Springfield to Chadwick, Missouri, this rail-to-trail project brings a piece of local history to life.

 History

-The Chadwick Flyer was originally a branch line of the Frisco Railroad, built in the 1880s as a standard gauge rail line to avoid complications with goods transfer.
-Initially designed to extend further south, financial limitations halted its progress at Chadwick.
+Initially planned to extend further south, financial limitations halted construction at Chadwick.
 The railroad served small towns and depots, transporting goods like cotton, railroad ties, and other supplies.
-Known for its leisurely speed of 10 mph, the Chadwick Flyer was still a faster option than horseback travel at the time.
-The line fell out of use during the Great Depression and was officially abandoned past Ozark in 1933.
-Today, the Chadwick Flyer Trail is repurposing this historic path into a multi-use trail for recreation and connectivity.
+Known for its leisurely speed of around 10 mph, it was still a faster option than horseback travel at the time.

 Trail Highlights